 INVESTIGATIVE UNIT: Strip-searching an 11-year-old?
 New allegation made against BRPD's Street Crimes unit

-BATON ROUGE - A new federal lawsuit filed Tuesday alleges that a Baton Rouge Police officer strip-searched an 11-year-old boy after a SWAT team conducted an early-morning raid on a house last summer.
+BATON ROUGE - A new federal lawsuit filed Tuesday alleges that a Baton Rouge Police officer strip-searched an 11-year-old boy after the Street Crimes unit and SRT team conducted an early-morning raid on a house last summer.

 Lakeisha Varnado and Tredonovan Raby, on behalf of themselves and their children, claim officers violated their constitutional rights during the June 6 raid.

-The lawsuit, filed against officers Joseph Carboni, Lorenzo Coleman, Tafari Beard and two other unknown officers, details when BRPD officers broke into Varnando's home during the early morning hours of June 6, 2023.
-They said officers came in through the windows and doors.
+The lawsuit, filed against officers Joseph Carboni, Lorenzo Coleman, Tafari Beard and two other unknown officers, details when BRPD officers stormed into Varnando's home during the early morning hours of June 6, 2023.
+They said officers broke through the windows and doors.

 The lawsuit alleges Varnado's 11-year-old son was in his room when officers yelled at him to come out with his hands up.
 Wearing only his underwear, he was taken from the home and put into a BRPD unit.

-Note: UPDATE: The BRPD said Wednesday that an internal affairs investigation has been opened concerning the new allegations that an 11-year-old was strip-searched at the BRAVE Cave.